MohammadYounes/rtlcss/README.md

 ## Why RTLCSS

-Instead of authoring two sets of CSS, one for each language direction.
+Instead of authoring two sets of CSS files, one for each language direction.
 Now you can author the LTR version and RTLCSS will automatically create the RTL counterpart for you!

 ```CSS
 .example {